NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Lead Climber.md

 **Prerequisites** expert in Athletics
 * * *
 When climbing, you can prepare routes for others to follow, and you can pull your allies up to avoid disaster.

-When your allies attempt to [[Actions/Climb|Climb]] a route you set using the [[Actions/Follow the Expert|Follow the Expert]] exploration activity, if any of them critically fail their checks to Climb, you can attempt an Athletics check against the same DC.
-If you succeed, your ally fails instead of critically failing.
+When your allies attempt to Climb a route you set using the Follow the Expert exploration activity, if any of them critically fail their checks to Climb, you can attempt an Athletics check against the same DC.
+If you succeed, your ally only fails instead of critically failing.
 If you also critically fail, you both experience the consequences of the critical failure.

-*Source: Pathfinder Advanced Player's Guide*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*